Home > Legal > What is Abduction?

 Abduction Parents Children Parental

 Child abduction by a parent is rare, but stories have appeared in the news more regularly in recent times.
 The increase in travel availability, better links with foreign countries and introduction of low cost airlines means that cases where one parent takes a child on holiday and is pursued by the other parent on abduction charges are more common.
-To avoid any illegal activity and ensure you can relax and enjoy holidays with your child, make sure you understand the law surrounding abduction.
+To avoid any illegal activity and ensure you can relax and enjoy holidays with your child without wondering what court action will be waiting for you on your return or risking arrest, make sure you understand the law surrounding abduction.

 What Does Abduction Mean?